 While freezing peppers doesn’t affect their flavor, it does affect their texture.
 Once thawed, they will never be quite as crisp as fresh bell peppers.
 Because of this, it’s best to use them in cooked recipes like soups, stews, casseroles, slow cooker dishes, and more.

 - Clean the peppers.
-Wash the bell peppers and pat dry.
-Cut the flesh away from the stem and remove the stems, seeds, and membrane, then dice or slice the peppers as desired.
-Pat dry again using a paper towel.
+Wash the bell peppers, pat dry, cut the flesh away from the stem and remove the stems and seeds.
+Cut as desired.

 - Transfer to freezer bags.
-Transfer the pepper pieces to freezer bags, spreading them out evenly and removing as much air as possible before sealing.
+Spread the cut peppers out evenly and removing as much air as possible before sealing.
 Each freezer bag should be full of no more than 1″ of peppers.
-Alternatively, you could lay the sliced or diced peppers flat on a baking sheet lined with parchment paper and toss in the freezer for 1 hour, then transfer to freezer bags.

 - Freeze.
 Lay the bags flat in the freezer for at least 1 hour, then you can stack the bags on top of each other.